Guidance for congregations with employees

 Termination of contracts

-Congregations will be facing very challenging circumstances over the next period of time.
-The Job Retention Scheme will allow the financial impact on many congregational employees to be greatly reduced.
+Congregations are facing very challenging circumstances.
+The Corona virus Job Retention Scheme will allow the financial impact on many congregational employees to be greatly reduced.
 Despite this, it may become necessary to consider the termination of contracts of employment of staff for whom you cannot claim a grant under the Scheme, who are unable to carry out the duties of their post and/or where the congregation can no longer afford to meet their employment costs.
 A number of options are available before reaching this point.
 You could ask employees to take unpaid leave, or agree pay reductions.
-Staff who receive 80% of their normal pay under the Job Retention Scheme could be asked to waive their entitlement to the remaining 20% if the congregation cannot afford to continue to pay this.
+Staff who receive 80% of their normal pay under the Job Retention Scheme could be asked to waive their entitlement to the remaining 20% if the congregation cannot afford to pay this.

-If the impact on your congregation is such that you need to make redundancies, your normal legal obligations will apply and you should take further advice on how this should be done.
+If the impact on your congregation is such that you need to make redundancies, your normal legal obligations will apply and you should take further advice from the Law Department on how this should be done.

-On 20 March the UK Government announced the creation of a Job Retention Scheme to allow employers to access support to continue paying at least part of the salaries of those employees who would otherwise be laid off during the coronavirus crisis.
-Detailed guidance on how this Scheme will operate was issued on 26 March and can be viewed on the Government website.
+On 20 March the UK Government announced the creation of a Coronavirus Job Retention Scheme (' CJRS ') to allow employers to access support to continue paying at least part of the salaries of those employees who would otherwise be laid off during the coronavirus crisis.
+Detailed guidance on how this Scheme will operate can be accessed at https://www.gov.uk/guidance/claim-for-wages-through-the-coronavirus-job-retentionscheme

-The Government has said that any employer in the UK, regardless of size or sector, will be able to access the Scheme for workers paid through PAYE and employed prior to 28 February 2020.
+Any employer in the UK, regardless of size or sector, will be able to access the Scheme for workers paid through PAYE and employed prior to 19 March 2020.
 As noted above, the Scheme will not cover congregations who do not have an existing PAYE payroll scheme.